Fouts Field: After football and demolition

 Following the departure of the football team, the use of Fouts Field by the university's athletics program was reduced to the school's track and field teams.
 The stadium was also used as a practice field by the Green Brigade Marching Band, as well as the university's ROTC program.

 In 2013, the first phase of demolition began; the north grandstand and bleacher seats in the endzones were removed, leaving just the south grandstand, the playing surface, track, field goal posts, and 1994 scoreboard.
 The remnants of Fouts Field sat largely empty for the next five years, until demolition began of the remaining components on November 28, 2018, with the last vestiges of the venue cleared out of the lot by December 8.
+The site was subsequently converted into campus parking spaces and a bus transfer station.

 In popular culture

 Many of the football scenes in the 1991 film Necessary Roughness were filmed at Fouts Field.
 The fictional Texas State Armadillos, the team featured in the movie, wore the same colors (green and white) as UNT's football team.